omertub/lisp_recorder/README.md

 - PySimpleGui

 #### Usage:
-replace constants with wanted values:
+update json for wanted values:

-- WORDS - list of word to be recorded
+- "words" - list of word to be recorded
-- NUM_RECORDS - number of records for each word and pronanciation
+- "records" - number of records for each word and pronanciation
-- RECORD_SECONDS - fixed time for each recording
+- "record_sec" - fixed time for each recording

 Run script and record:

-input name and click start, then press 'record' to start recording for current word, press 'next' for next word (pretty self explainatory, isn't it?)
+Enter name and click start, then press 'record' to start recording for current word, press 'next' for next word (pretty self explainatory, isn't it?).
+Can press 'Replay' to hear the last recorded word.

 ![alt text](https://github.com/omertub/lisp_recorder/blob/main/Example.jpg?raw=true)

-##### Feel free to copy and change however you want
+##### Feel free to copy and change whatever you want